thushanya/Thushanya/README.md

 ## 🚀 About Me

-BSc (Hons) IT undergraduate at SLIIT focused on **Data Science, Machine Learning, and Full Stack Development**.
+BSc (Hons) IT specialising in Data Science undergraduate at SLIIT focused on **Data Science, Machine Learning, and Full Stack Development**.
 I enjoy building intelligent systems, data-driven solutions, and scalable web applications with clean UI and production-grade architecture.

 ---